Backpacking to Salt Lake City’s Red Pine Lake

 Gear Considerations

 On a quick overnight trip like this, you should be able to travel very lightly.
-Check out some of my favorite lightweight backpacking gear.
+Check out my 3-day backpacking gear packing list for a full list of what to bring.

 A few other gear considerations to keep in mind are: